 Racial Justice Ministry

 BUMC’s Racial Justice Ministry is prayerfully working towards identifying and dismantling racism.
 As people of God, we lament and confess the sin of racism and we commit to work without ceasing, led by the Spirit of God, to resist and deconstruct racism wherever it exists.
 Recent events led an interfaith group of clergy from the Bethesda-Chevy Chase area (including BUMC's pastors) to release this statement in response to the death of George Floyd.
-Each Sunday from 4:00-5:00 pm, our church is also engaging in a peaceful time of witness along Old Georgetown Rd.
-Bring your mask and your signs advocating for racial justice.
-We invite all to join us as we Listen, Learn, Act, and Advocate for racial justice.
+Each Sunday from 5:00-6:00 pm (4:00-5:00 pm in the winter months), our church is also engaging in a peaceful time of witness along Old Georgetown Rd.
+Bring your signs advocating for racial justice and join us as we Listen, Learn, Act, and Advocate for racial justice.

 Below are some resources that members of the congregation have found helpful as we get started learning about all the complex issues involved.
 A fuller list, including resources for children and youth, is available on our Racial Justice Resources page.
 We plan to continue to update this list as we become aware of other resources.